lgruenewald/martini_daemon/docs/file_format.md

 The main use case for [rx_update] is to change how a part of the molecule is constructed.
 It will break interactions within the group, but will not break interactions that contain particles outside the group.

+Both will also remove all fragments from the system that fully contain a whole group of atoms as specified in one of their lines, even if those fragments are not present in the reaction.

 # Defining reaction products